hkattt/Chess-Simulator/README.md

 We used the picture.py file to take pictures and analyse them.The code is not implemented into the submission as there is no point taking pictures of a board that does not change.
 Some of the test images are saved in the images folder.
 To use it yourself make sure the directory in line 27 is set to a directory of your choice.

-Creating a Virtual Environment:
+Creating a Virtual Environment (NOTE: These steps assume that you are currently in the project directory):
-Step 1 run (what this does is makes a folder in the directory called "venv" and makes it a virtual environment): py -m venv venv
+Step 1: In Powershell, run the following (what this does is makes a folder in the directory called "venv" and makes it a virtual environment): py -m venv venv

 Step 2: